Ayesha Curry teaches us that in the age of oversharing, transparency is not always best

 She added, “I really want to take the time to encourage everyone to speak their truth regardless of perception, fitting into a mold or offending someone, because it’s YOUR truth.
 And that’s okay!”

+Though Curry argued that women should “not suppress and compress our feelings and thoughts,” sometimes, suppression is necessary.
 Proverbs 13:3 says, “Those who guard their lips preserve their lives, but those who speak rashly will come to ruin.”

 1 Thessalonians 4:11 says that we should “study to be quiet.”
 So then, in this age of over-sharing, transparency is not always best, even if those are your true feelings.